leonardobilia/JazzyDocs/README.md

     jazzy --min-acl internal

-Why not making it sound more natural by encapsulating the Jazz commands and settings inside of a Makefile?
+Why not making it sound more natural by encapsulating the Jazzy commands and settings inside of a Makefile?

 ## Creating a Makefile